-Luckily for the entire human race, the people behind Hunchback at the Olympics never seemed to have come to that one moment of clarity, not even when it came time to convert the game to homecomputers a year later.
+Luckily for the entire human race, the people behind Hunchback at the Olympics never seemed to have come to that one moment of clarity, not even when it came time to convert the game to home computers a year later.

 What is Hunchback at the Olympics?
-Well, it is a sports game starring the famous character Hunchback, literally a hunchback-like green clad guy who starred in one moderately successful arcade game in 1983, just a year before.
-With the Olympics taking place in Los Angeles in 1984, Century Electronics must have jumped at the occasion and sure enough, Hunchback is now obviously competing at the olympics.
-Definitely a case of an appropriate title for the experience.
-The original arcade game was pretty basic and straightforward, nothing more than an average clone of Track’n’Field: destroy your joystick to get the guy moving and try to win the events.
+Well, it is a collection of Olympic events starring the famous mascot Hunchback, literally a hunchback-like green-clad guy who starred in one moderately successful arcade game in 1983, just a year before.
+With the Olympics taking place in Los Angeles in 1984, Century Electronics must have jumped at the occasion and sure enough, Hunchback is now obviously competing at the Olympics: definitely a case of an appropriate title for the experience.
+The original arcade coin-op was pretty basic and straightforward, nothing more than an average clone of Track’n’Field: destroy hands and joystick to get the guy moving and try to win the events.

-The player would compete in a selection of eight events to successfully complete: 100m sprint, long jump, shot put, discus, javelin, 110m hurdles and high jump.
-After that… well, not much after that.
-In less than five minutes, Hunchback at the Olympics has already looped from the beginning, no end screen nor big reward.
-Since no one ever bothered to complete the game ten times to see the “real ending”, my guess is that there’s no end screen whatsoever.
+The player would compete in a selection of eight events: 100m sprint, long jump, shot put, discus, javelin, 110m hurdles, and high jump.
+After that… well, nothing.
+In less than five minutes, Hunchback at the Olympics has already looped to the beginning, with no end screen nor big reward.
+Since no one ever bothered to complete it a hundred times to see the “real ending”, my guess is that there’s no end screen whatsoever.
 There are also no additional game modes, no “training”, no “single event mode; not even in the conversion.

 Even though news are – understandably – scarce, I’m fairly sure that in the arcades nobody took a second glance at Hunchback at the Olympics, but, since the character went on to – somehow – enjoy two more exclusive titles for the Home computer market, someone was betting on our dear old Quasimodo becoming a hit with the kids.
 A mascot for what, correct posture?
-This same someone decided that the arcade “sport” title also desperately needed a C64 conversion, handled by Colin Porch, who will then go on to work on other rather more famous 8 bit ports, and graphics by Tom Lanigan.
-In a short review I wrote at 18 probably on drugs I said: “the game is fun but can get frustrating”.
+This same someone evidently decided that the arcade “sport” title also needed a C64 (and MSX) conversion, handled by Colin Porch, who will then go on to work on other rather more famous 8 bit ports (Operation Wolf, Contra), with graphics by Tom Lanigan.
+In a short review, I wrote at 17 years old, probably on drugs, I commented: “the game is fun but can get frustrating”.
 Shudder to think about what my idea of fun was back then.

-Hunchback at the Olympics features a punishment system each time the player failes an event or Quasimodo gets a false start, he will be punished accordingly.
-These punishments are shown via a series of weird animated cutscenes, with a totally different art style from the rest of the game, where the Hunchback (which honestly seems to be standing fairly straight for Quasimodo, good for him) gets in all kinds of trouble.
+Each time the player fails an event or Quasimodo gets a false start, he will be punished accordingly.
+These punishments are shown via a series of weird animated cutscenes, with a clearly different art style from the rest of the game, where the Hunchback (which honestly seems to be standing fairly straight, good for him) gets in all kinds of trouble.
 Honestly, they play more like humorous vignettes than outright punishments.

-Thus, while the arcade version is a forgettable and forgotten affair, I felt it I owed it to Colin to celebrate the sheer nuttiness of the Commodore 64 conversion, which at least tried to ooze some bits of entertainment from a rather forgettable arcade title.
-Imagine Out Run having punishment cutscenes featuring the blonde girl torturing the guy by forcing him to ride around on a bike or Ikari Warriors, where the player is forced to play the US version of the game.
-Still, even in our present time where weird indie titles abound, it is not easy to think of another medieval times game where the main character gets electrocuted, turned to ashes, crushed by a bell and pissed on.
+Anyway, I felt I owed it to Colin to celebrate the sheer nuttiness of the Commodore 64 conversion, which at least tried to ooze some bits of entertainment from a rather forgettable arcade title.
+Imagine Out Run having punishment cutscenes featuring the blonde girl torturing the guy by forcing him to pedal around on a bike or Ikari Warriors, where the player is forced to play the US version of the game.
+Still, even in our present time where weird indie titles abound, it is not easy to think of another title where the main character gets electrocuted, turned to ashes, crushed by a bell and pissed on.

-If this is not one of the greatest achievements for a videogame, almost 40 years down the line, I don’t know what is.
+If this is not one of the greatest achievements for a videogame, almost 40 years down the line, well, I wouldn’t know what is.